East Coast Living

 Eating: Our food scene in Halifax is pretty unbeatable.
 We have everything from Parisian style bakeries like LF bakery, to delicious comfort food and creative cocktails at Julep, to fine dining at Bicycle Thief.
 We also have incredible outdoor dining at restaurants along the boardwalk, namely Bishop's Landing.

 Hiking: If you have a dog, they will love it here!
-Long lake, Prospect (pictured below) and Duncan's cove are just a few of the best hiking spots around Halifax. - Anonymous, PGY1
+Long lake, Prospect (pictured left) and Duncan's Cove are just a few of the best hiking spots around Halifax. - Anonymous, PGY1

 This region offers a lot of options for outdoor activities.
 However, I enjoy the local music scene, from local bands to Symphony Nova Scotia.
 In the summer, the outdoor food scene is a great way to relax and bond with your fellow residents.
 There are many local parks in Halifax, and I love exploring them when I take my dog for a walk.
 Always check out the Cabot Trail in the fall, and hanging out on a beach in PEI (in the summer) is a great way to explore the Maritimes. - Dr. Warda Limaye, PGY2